 Did you know that you should be cleaning your cat or dog’s teeth every day?
 Making this a habit helps prevent many dental health problems like plaque and gum disease, and it also fights bad breath!

 It’s fairly easy to do and can even be enjoyable for your pet!
-Globalvet explain’s how to quickly and easily clean your pet’s teeth.
+Globalvet explains how to clean your pet’s teeth quickly and easily.

 WHAT YOU NEED

 - A toothbrush: Choose a brush with soft bristles.
 The bristles should be the right size for your pet’s teeth.
-You can also get a rubber finger toothbrush so you can clean your pet’s teeth directly with your finger.
+You can also get a rubber finger toothbrush to clean your pet’s teeth directly with your finger.
 However, finger toothbrushes don’t clean as well as regular toothbrushes, so they aren’t the best option.